• Updated on 2 Dec, 2025 by Souvik Podder

-CLAT Exam Pattern 2026: The Consortium of National Law Universities (NLUs) prescribes the CLAT Exam Pattern 2026.
+The Consortium of National Law Universities (NLUs) prescribes CLAT Exam Pattern 2026.
 The exam pattern outlines the number of questions, sections, total marks, exam duration, marking scheme, and syllabus.
 The CLAT UG 2026 will have 120 questions across five sections.
 The CLAT PG 2026 will also consist of 120 questions, mainly based on law subjects.
-The CLAT 2026 exam will be conducted in offline mode for a total duration of two hours (120 minutes).
+The CLAT 2026 Exam will be conducted in offline mode for a total duration of two hours (120 minutes).
+CLAT 2026 exam is scheduled on December 7, 2025 from 2 PM to 4 PM.

-The CLAT 2026 Syllabus will include English, Current Affairs, Legal Reasoning, Logical Reasoning, and Quantitative Techniques for UG.
-The CLAT PG Syllabus 2026 will cover major law subjects taught at the undergraduate level.
+CLAT 2026 Syllabus will include English, Current Affairs, Legal Reasoning, Logical Reasoning, and Quantitative Techniques for UG.
 Candidates should know the CLAT Exam Pattern and Syllabus clearly to prepare better for the exam.
 Test takers should also practice mock tests and refer to the Best CLAT Books for better preparation.
 Read further to know more about the CLAT 2026 Exam Pattern in detail.

 CLAT UG Exam Pattern 2026